Volunteer FAQ

 What about pay?

 As a volunteer you will not be paid for your work, but all food and accommodation is provided for you.
-If your stay is longer than three months we reimburse your expenses up to 130 pounds per month.
+We reimburse your expenses up to 130 pounds per month.

 Please note that we do not reimburse your travel costs either to or from our community nor your visa costs.
 We do reimburse your Health care surcharge.